mattamx/mattamx/README.md

   - Financial Data Analyst (2014-2015)
 - **University of Texas at El Paso**
   - Bachelor of Business Administration - Financial Analysis and Valuation (2010-2013)
+    - Spent 2013-2014 back in school to get another Bachelor's in Computer Information Systems *(moved to NYC halfway through that)*
 - **TripleTen Data Science Program** (2023)

   Course Structure: